anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 If you're getting a specific package deprecation warning, you may want to update the dependency tree, but this approach allows the build to complete in the meantime.

+### ES Module vs CommonJS Error

+If you see an error like "ReferenceError: require is not defined in ES module scope", this indicates a conflict between ES modules and CommonJS in the build environment.

+#### Steps to Fix:

+We've addressed this by:
+1. Creating a CommonJS wrapper script (`netlify-bootstrap.cjs`) that dynamically creates and runs an ES module version
+2. Using the `.cjs` extension to force Node.js to treat it as CommonJS
+3. Ensuring all imports in the dynamically generated ES module use ES module syntax
+4. Updating the build command in `netlify.toml` to use the wrapper script

+This approach works because:
+- The wrapper script uses CommonJS syntax (`require()`) which is compatible with scripts run directly
+- It creates a temporary ES module script that uses proper ES module syntax (`import`)
+- The wrapper script executes the ES module script and handles any errors

 ## How Our Setup Works

 Our solution works by: